luckysama/GMM2D/README.md

 # GMM2D
 This repo contains the 2D implementation of Hierarchical Gaussian Mixture Model (HGMM) (see [paper](https://www.cv-foundation.org/openaccess/content_cvpr_2016/html/Eckart_Accelerated_Generative_Models_CVPR_2016_paper.html))

-## Requirement
+## Requirements
 Visual Studio 2019 Community and .net 4.7.2

-## DEMO Usage
-Form menu navigation.
-image: Form screenshot

-### Generate Random Data
-What this button does
-image: screenshot of the generated points

-### So on....

 ## Implementation Details
 We rigorously followed the implementation details in the [paper](https://www.cv-foundation.org/openaccess/content_cvpr_2016/html/Eckart_Accelerated_Generative_Models_CVPR_2016_paper.html) using hard partition and non-parallel construction.
 The development process is two-fold: we started with a flat, one level implementation, then we added a hierarchical architecture that recursively generates predictions as a multi-level gaussian tree.